pdurbin/addressbookmvc/examples/wicket/README.md

 <tr><th align="left">IDE (optional)</th><td><a href="http://www.eclipse.org/">eclipse</a></td></tr>
 </table>

-You can build the phonebook application as a web directory and run it in any servlet container such as jetty, or you can run it as a java application, with jetty embedded.
+You can build the phonebook application as a web directory and run it in any servlet container such as jetty,
+or you can run it as a java application, with jetty embedded.

+**Database setup:** Create a postgres database called "phonebook" and run the command from `setup.sql`

 ## 1. Building a web directory

-Running `ant` will automatically build the webdir target.
+Running `ant` will automatically build the `webdir` target.
 It requires ivy.
 If you don't have ivy, you will get an error message like:

 ```